Hubbard et al v. National Collegiate Athletic Association et...

-The National Collegiate Athletic Association and five athletic conferences were hit with an antitrust class action Tuesday in California Northern District Court in relation to NCAA member schools offering education-related compensation.
-The court action was filed by Hagens Berman Sobol Shapiro and Winston & Strawn on behalf of current and former Division I college athletes whose claims were not litigated in a 2019 related lawsuit.
-The complaint accuses the defendants of agreeing to price-fix players’ compensation to exclude academic achievement awards.
+The National Collegiate Athletic Association and other defendants were slapped with a class action Tuesday in California Northern District Court claiming damages due to anticompetitive restrictions on financial awards for academic achievement.
+The suit, brought by Winston & Strawn and Hagens Berman Sobol Shapiro, centers on a 2019 decision upheld by the Supreme Court preventing NCAA member schools from offering student athletes 'education-related compensation' payments of nearly $6000 per school year per antitrust law.
+The suit was brought on behalf of current and former Division I college athletes who claim they were harmed financially by the ruling.
 Counsel have not yet appeared for the defendants.
-The case is 4:23-cv-01593, Hubbard et al v.
+The case is 3:23-cv-01593, Hubbard et al v.
 National Collegiate Athletic Association et al.

 Entertainment, Sports & Media